stanford-rc/www.sherlock.stanford.edu/src/docs/overview/orders.md

 Purchasing nodes on Sherlock is usually a 5-step process:

-* [ ] PI determines the number and types of nodes they'd like to purchase and contacts SRCC to provide financial information,
+  1. the PI use the [order form][url_order_form] to submit an order,
-* [ ] SRCC requests a formal quote from the vendors to finalize pricing and communicate it back to the PI for approval,
+  2. SRCC requests a formal vendor quote to finalize pricing and communicate it back to the PI for approval,
-* [ ] SRCC submits a Stanford PO to the vendor,
+  3. SRCC submits a Stanford PO to the vendor,
-* [ ] SRCC takes delivery of the hardware and proceeds to its installation
+  4. SRCC takes delivery of the hardware and proceeds to its installation,
-* [ ] SRCC notifies the PI that their nodes are ready to be used.
+  5. SRCC notifies the PI that their nodes are ready to be used.

 The typical delay between a PO submission to the vendor and the availability of the compute nodes to the PIs is usually between 4 and 8 weeks (global